 As Mayor, I am proud to present the Developer Guidance Handbook, which outlines the philosophy, vision, regulations, and procedures related to development in the City of Rochester.
 Our goal is to provide a rational basis for and understanding of the programs and procedures that are designed to both encourage and regulate development.
-The City welcomes sound investment that will support local employment, tax revenue, and beautification of the City for years to come.
+The City welcomes sound investment that will support our goals of bringing more jobs, safer and more vibrant neighborhoods and better educational opportunities for the citizens of Rochester.